hermeznetwork/docs/docs/developers/hermez-wallet.md

 ![](wallet/hw-account.png)

-And opening a transaction shows information in regard to that transaction.
+Opening a transaction shows information related to that transaction.
 There's also a button to open the Batch Explorer with all the information.

 ![](wallet/hw-tx.png)

-## Withdraws
+## Withdrawals

-They are a 2 part process.
-After doing the first part as explained above, a card appears in the Home or in the respective account page.
+Withdrawals are a two-part process.
+After completing the first part explained above, a card appears on the Home screen or on the respective account page.
 When ready, it will show a button to finalise the withdrawal.

 ![](wallet/hw-withdraw.png)